Ascena Update And The Supply Chain

 Ascena shareholders now have a real dilemma in evaluating their holdings.
 As has been widely reported, last year was a total wash-out for the company, with tremendous losses, management turnover and a complete restructuring of the business.
 The new go forward business is fashion oriented, and thus 2020 metrics are not directly comparable to the reported performance in 2019 (and prior) of its historic value-centric chains, which are now all disposed of.
 We still don't know how Ascena's business performed in the holiday season of 2019, as results have been delayed and no guidance provided.
 All we know is that cost $60 million to shutter Dress Barn, and that most (but not all) of the costs associated with terminating Dress Barn leases at the closed locations has been absorbed and reported.

 This provides little information for investors to go by.
 With its large looming debt load, the board will continue to have bankruptcy as an option to deal with right-sizing the balance sheet (despite denials of such consideration).
 But even if the restructuring last year was successfully executed and Ascena's cornerstone retail chains Ann Taylor and LOFT are now poised for success, new challenges from Corona-related disruptions on both the supply and demand now loom.
 This potential double-whammy could derail even the best laid restructuring plans.
 Current management has been operating in a bunker-mode since the new board arrived in the fall, and little information has emerged to build confidence.
-No matters what financial results investors eventually see in the upcoming earning release (now much delayed) - we don't really know how bad this pandemic will be for Ascena.
+No matters what financial results investors eventually see in the upcoming earning release - we don't really know how bad this pandemic will be for Ascena.
 Is it just the "common cold", or something worse that will linger into the fall?

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.